Antique Lilac

 Medieval Family

 I'd been working on the final set of costumes for my Fashions book.
 It needed a cut-off point or it would never get printed, so the final photos to be included would be those of Matias and Agnes' family.
-I'd already completed Agnes' gown last summer, and Matias' formal outfit last month...
+I'd already completed Agnes and Matias' outfits...

 Then at Christmas when I decided they'd have a daughter, Olivia, she needed something to wear as well, and I thought it would be nice if her dress would be in similar colours to her mother, I chose a gray/green brocade, and a wide pink lace, and started work on it.The patterns for a similar dress can be found in Medieval BIDs.

-LWith Olivia having a hat now, I thought Agnes needed something to replace her flower wreath as well, so I made her a little Medieval cap.
+With Olivia having a hat now, I thought Agnes needed something to replace her flower wreath as well, so I made her a little Medieval cap.
 It was the same design I'd used before, (pattern in FID Renaissance ladies) but this time I added parts of a necklace I'd found at Value Village.
-I stitched the chain of pale blue rhinestones across the front, and secured the front of the necklace with the dangling pink and pale blue pendents across the back....
+I stitched the chain of pale blue rhinestones across the front, and secured the main central part of the necklace with the dangling pink and pale blue pendents across the back....

 Then it was the baby's turn.
 I used the same brocade as Olivia's dress, but felt that the shiny flower designs were too big for such a small dress, so I used the wrong side of the fabric.
 All my pink laces were not really suitable, so I just used some pink cotton and stitched on some fine, narrow, white and cream lace.
 Then, to eliminate messy hemmed edges on the very fine brocade, I made the gray/green overskirt panels double thickness, stitched the edges, and turned them right side out.